rquintero93/dotfiles/README.md

 ## Prerequisites
 * curl
 * git
-* NerFonts FiraCode installed (comes with dotfiles)
+* NerFonts FiraCode installed (comes with dotfiles located at ~/FiraCode/)
 * One of the preconfigured terminal emulators: Alacritty, WezTerm, Kitty, Ghostty.
 Or configure terminal to use NerdFonts
 * ~10GB free space